Aaron Titus

-Aaron Patrick Titus (born 1971) is an American academic and professor with a doctorate in physics, best known for co-founding the online learning and homework service WebAssign.
-Currently a faculty member at North Carolina State University (NCSU), Titus previously worked at two other universities, and has won multiple teaching awards for his work in tertiary education.
+Aaron Patrick Titus (born April 6, 1971) is an American professor of physics at North Carolina State University (NCSU), and co-founder of the online learning and homework service WebAssign.
+Titus has won multiple teaching awards for his work in tertiary education.

-Inspired by both his parents' professions, Titus had wanted to become a teacher since childhood, and developed a passion to teach physics after his first physics class in high school.
-He went on to earn his B.S. in physics from Penn State University in 1993, married his wife Kimberly Jo Titus in 1994, and earn his Ph.D. in physics from NCSU in 1998.
-A year prior, Titus collaborated with North Park University professor Larry Martin to merge each of their respective online learning and homework services together to create WebAssign, which has since become one of the most widely used services of its kind.
-Since creating WebAssign, Titus has taught in some capacity since 1998: first teaching physics at North Carolina A&T State University until 2002, then at High Point University (HPU) until 2022, and has taught at NCSU since.
-As a professor, Titus has started multiple sponsored projects aimed at improving education in targeted areas.
+Born in Wenatchee, Washington, he received his B.S. in physics from Penn State University in 1993, married his wife Kimberly Jo Titus in 1994, and completed his Ph.D. in physics from NCSU in 1998.
+A year prior, Titus collaborated with North Park University professor Larry Martin to merge each of their respective online learning and homework services together to create WebAssign.
+Titus then began to teach at North Carolina A&T State University from 1998 to 2002, then at High Point University (HPU) until 2022, and has taught at NCSU since.
+Titus has started multiple sponsored projects aimed at improving education in targeted areas.
 At HPU in particular, Titus played a key role in establishing the university's physics major and Department of Physics, serving as the new department's first chair.
-Titus also co-authored the 5th Edition of introductory calculus-based physics textbook Matter and Interactions, after contributing to the two preceding editions.
+Titus also co-authored the 5th edition of the introductory calculus-based physics textbook Matter and Interactions, after contributing to the two preceding editions.

-This work has earned Titus several academic awards, including the Meredith Clark Slane Distinguished Teaching Service Award in 2011: the highest teaching distinction at HPU, and the Excellence in Physics Education Award in 2019: shared with the eighteen-member Open Source Physics Team, from the American Physical Society.
+Titus received the Meredith Clark Slane Distinguished Teaching Service Award in 2011, the highest teaching distinction at HPU, and the Excellence in Physics Education Award of the American Physical Society in 2019, shared with an eighteen-member Open Source Physics Team.